nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 1. Copy the `bootloader` folder to the root of your microSD card.
 1. Put your microSD card back into your Switch.
 1. Press either volume button or power to continue to the hekate menu.
+    * It will say `Warning: Nyx is missing!` near the bottom of the screen, this will be resolved with the next step.
 1. Use volume up and volume down to navigate the hekate menu.
 Hover over 'load nyx' and press the power button to select.
 Your screen should now have the hekate GUI (Nyx) pictured below.

     ![Nyx](../all/img/nyx.bmp){ width="600" }